- Prelude – Understanding Mental Representations

 If you’re using your brain to do something difficult, the axons connecting the brain cells required for the task will get insulated with myelin sheaths, which increases the speed of nerve impulses by up to 10 times.
 Your neurons will produce more calcium channels to reduce their activation threshold, more proteins to produce more neurotransmitters, and even surrounding neurons will be co-opted to contribute to the task.
 This will make it easier to perform the same mental task next time.
 But, just like muscles, your mental capacities will only get stronger if they have been put under strain.
 If you’re using your brain to do something that it already finds pretty easy to do, you’ll no longer be improving.
 Working within your comfort zone makes no changes.

 Playing just for fun doesn’t yield improvements, because one can only have fun inside one’s comfort zone, and deliberate practice requires getting out of it.
-Now, I believe that the cultivation of joy is a crucial sub-skill for meditators, and possibly not so much for violinists, so I expect that expert meditators do enjoy their practice more than violinists on average.
-Yet the point remains: if you want to zone out and meditate just to enjoy a bit of a quieter mind for an hour, that’s fine, but you will not be getting better at meditating.
+Now, I believe that the cultivation of joy, and learning to relate to one’s experience and goals with self-compassion, kindness, acceptance, and open-heartedness are crucial sub-skills for meditators, and not so much for violinists, so it may be reasonable to expect a skilled meditator to enjoy practice more than an equivalently talented violinist.
+However, these are genuinely skills, which will require trial and error, frustration, difficulty, patience, fine-tuning, and ingenuity to develop, and so the point remains: if you want to zone out and just enjoy not doing much of anything for an hour, that’s perfectly fine, but you will not be getting better at meditating.

 With all this said about the virtues of going outside your comfort zone, if you try to learn boxing by getting into the ring with the heavyweight champion, it won’t matter whether you manage to improve your footwork a bit; you’re still going to be beaten into jam.
 The same goes with jumping straight from beginner to expert chess puzzles, or to start weightlifting by trying to deadlift 300kg.
 Even if you do get a little better, the challenge is so great that you will still fail to get positive feedback from which to learn.
 So the trick is to be practicing in that Goldilocks range of challenges that are only just within the range of your ability, such that only your full mental engagement with the task will be rewarded with positive feedback.